How Much Does a Gardener Cost?

 - Average Duration – 1 to 2 hours

 Hedge trimming involves trimming tall or overgrown hedges or shrubs.
-Hedge trimming not only makes your garden look more aesthetically pleasing, but it also helps to keep your garden safe.
+Hedge cutting not only makes your garden look more aesthetically pleasing, but it also helps to keep your garden safe.
 Although removing hedges is always an option if you want to get rid of them altogether.

 Hedge trimming can also be used as a way to create a unique garden landscape, while regular pruning and maintenance can help to keep your hedges and shrubs healthy.